home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 ### Show menu

 This will show a navigation menu to the user to easily pick the next step.
-The menu labels can be hardcoded by specifying a dictionary of {`step_id`: `label`} or translated via `strings.json` when specifying a list.
+The menu labels can be hardcoded by specifying a dictionary of `{step_id: label}` or translated via `strings.json` when specifying a list.

 ```python
 class ExampleConfigFlow(data_entry_flow.FlowHandler):